audafact/web/README.md

-# TrackStitch - Audio Track Stitching Application
+# Audafact - Audio Artifact Creation Platform

 Project Date: 2025-07-01 23:20:34

-TrackStitch is a React-based web application for audio track manipulation and stitching, built with Vite, TypeScript, and Tailwind CSS.
+Audafact empowers creators to dig, dissect, and deploy audio artifacts with precision tools for cueing, looping, and sampling.
+Built with React, Vite, TypeScript, and Tailwind CSS.

 ## Prerequisites